moirai2/moirai2/README.md

 ## Introduction

-MOIRAI2 is a very simple [scientific workflow system](https://en.wikipedia.org/wiki/Scientific_workflow_system) written in basic perl whith was developed with four concepts in mind:
+MOIRAI2 is a very simple [scientific workflow system](https://en.wikipedia.org/wiki/Scientific_workflow_system) written in basic perl which was developed with four concepts in mind:

 - usability - Can execute workflow from a command line or from web page.
 - reprodusibility - Just by adding options (-c), can execute with singularity/Docker container.